 The DO-160G Section 11 test standard specifies just one category of equipment.

 Equipment Category F:

-Equipment that has passed the tests covered in RTCA DOO-160 Section 11 are identified as Category F. It is required that the details of the test fluids involved and the methods used to be provided.
+Equipment that has passed the tests covered in RTCA DO-160 Section 11 are identified as Category F. It is required that the details of the test fluids involved and the methods used are provided.
 This information is provided in an environmental qualification form that is included as an appendix to this military test standard.
 Equipment meeting this description must go through RTCA-DO-160 fluid susceptibility testing.

 The RTCA/DO-160G test lab will complete two tests when following this standard.
 The first test is a spray test.
 The second test is an immersion test.
-The DO-160G fluid susceptibility tests can involve a number of different fluid classes.
+The DO-160G fluid susceptibility tests can involve several different fluid classes.
 The classes include fuels, hydraulic fluids, lubricating oils as well as solvents and cleaning fluids.
-Some other liquids that could be involved in testing include de-icing fluids, insecticides, sullage and disinfectants.
+Some other liquids that could be involved in testing include de-icing fluids, insecticides, sullage, and disinfectants.